11th Contracting Squadron excels at AFDW Contracting Awards

 |0

-This work, 11th Contracting Squadron excels at AFDW Contracting Awards [Image 4 of 4], by Amn Shanel Toussaint, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 11th Contracting Squadron excels at AFDW Contracting Awards, by Amn Shanel Toussaint, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.